chiefwigms/picobrew_pico/terraform/README.md

 * Internet Gateway
 * VPC with a single, public subnet
-* EFS file system with a mount in the public subnet
+* EFS file system with a mount in the public subnet, so sessions and recipes will persist between task deployments
 * Fargate task and service running the picobrew server, with the EFS file system mounted
 * Security groups to securely restrict access, and, optionally, whitelist specific IPs for access to the picobrew server
 * Cloudwatch log group and IAM role to store container logs for 24 hours